MariaSultanbekova/summarizer_bot/README.md

 we need convert voice message to text and then feed it out model for summarization

-for converting speech to text i use silero model)
+(for converting speech to text i use silero model)

+you can sum up the text and look at the results here https://github.com/MariaSultanbekova/summarizer_bot/blob/main/summarization_with_tf_idf_and_t5.ipynb

+the code to start the summarizer bot is here  https://github.com/MariaSultanbekova/summarizer_bot/blob/main/main.py